jaketae/jaketae.github.io/_posts/2020-06-12-gibbs-sampling.md

 <img src="/assets/images/2020-06-12-gibbs-sampling_files/2020-06-12-gibbs-sampling_14_0.svg">

 And this is what we end up with if we sample directly from the bivariate Gaussian instead of using the Gibbs sampler.
-Note that we can do this only because we chose a deliberatey simple example; in many other contexts, this would certainly not be the case (if we could sample from a distribution directly, why use the Gibbs sampler in the first place?).
+Note that we can do this only because we chose a deliberately simple example; in many other contexts, this would certainly not be the case (if we could sample from a distribution directly, why use the Gibbs sampler in the first place?).
 Notice the similarity between the result achieved by sampling from the Gibbs sampler and the result produced from direct sampling as shown below.

 ```python